 - a Turn off the power to the diffusion pump and disconnect the power supply. - b Remove the heater cover and the insulation from the bottom of the diffusion pump. - c Label the heater wires for proper location during installation. - d Disconnect the terminal leads.
-Use two wrenches when loosening these nuts to prevent breaking the heater terminals. - e Remove the nuts holding the heater clamp. - f Lower the entire heater unit from the pump. - g Replace the defective heater. - h Assemble the heater, the crush plate, and the clamping plate as a unit. - j Coat the boiler studs with an antiseize compound such as FEL-PRO C5A or common milk of magnesia. - k Support the heater unit by the clamping plate, line up the hole with the boiler stud, and push the unit up against the boiler plate.
-Use two nuts, tightened finger-tight, to hold it in place. - I Secure the remainder of the nuts finger-tight, then tighten the bolts evenly to a torque of 250 inch-pounds. - m Replace the heater insulation and the cover.
+Use two wrenches when loosening these nuts to prevent breaking the heater terminals. - e Remove the nuts holding the heater clamp.
+The heater clamp is fairly heavy (eight pounds); use caution when removing it. - f Lower the entire heater unit from the pump. - g Replace the defective heater. - h Install a new heater crush plate. - i Assemble the heater, crush plate (with dimples facing the heater element), and clamping plate as a unit. - k Coat the boiler studs with an antiseize compound such as FEL-PRO C5A or common milk of magnesia. - Support the heater unit by the clamping plate, line up the holes with the boiler studs, and push the unit up against the boiler plate.
+Use two nuts, tightened finger-tight, to hold it in place. - m Secure the remainder of the nuts finger-tight, then tighten the bolts evenly to a torque of 250 inch-pounds. - o Replace the heater insulation and the cover.